 Chambers USA ranked Mr. Hamilton in 2016-2018 as Up and Coming in the field of Securities Litigation, where clients noted his “creativity and thoroughness, and his ability to approach a case in a unique way which gets good results.”
 He was also named a Recommended Lawyer in Legal 500 for Securities Litigation in 2018.
 Mr. Hamilton was recognized as a Super Lawyer in Securities Litigation in 2014-2018 by Southern California Super Lawyers and a Rising Star for each of the prior eight years (2006-2013), and was named as a Top 20 Lawyer Under 40 in 2010 by the Los Angeles and San Francisco Daily Journal.

 Mr. Hamilton is very active in bar and community activities.
-He is a trustee of the Federal Bar Association.
-He is also a longstanding board member of the Independent School Alliance for Minority Affairs, a non-profit organization focused on providing educational opportunities for underserved minority children and in 2016 received the Impact Award at its annual Gala for his contributions.
+He is a longstanding board member of the Independent School Alliance for Minority Affairs, a non-profit organization focused on providing educational opportunities for underserved minority children and in 2016 received the Impact Award at its annual Gala.
+He also serves on the Board of Directors of the Western Center of Law and Poverty and on the Board of Trustees of the Federal Bar Association.

 Mr. Hamilton's representative experience includes: